-Lawrence Edward Larry Page was born on March 26, 1973 and is an American business magnate, computer scientist and internet entrepreneur.
+Lawrence Edward Page was born on March 26,1973 and is an American businessman, computer engineer and computer scientist best known for co-founding Google with Sergey Brin.

-Larry Page was the chief executive officer of Google from 1997 until August 2001 then from April 2011 until July 2015 when he moved to become CEO of Alphabet Inc (created to deliver "major advancements" as Google's parent company), a post he held until December 4, 2019.
+Larry Page was chief executive officer of Google from 1997 until August 2001 when he stepped down in favor of Eric Schmidt, and then again from April 2011 until July 2015 when he became CEO of its newly formed parent organization Alphabet Inc He held that post until December 4,2019, when he and Brin stepped down from all executive positions and day-to-day roles within the company.

 Larry Page remains an Alphabet board member, employee, and controlling shareholder.